 Daheng Imaging is dipping their toes in the industrial polarized camera

-segment by implementing the Sony-IMX250MZR monochrome image sensor.
-Industrial polarization camera
+segment by implementing the Sony-IMX250MZR monochrome image-sensor

-systems are able to capture information, which a normal line or area industrial camera is not able to obtain.
+systems are able to capture information which a normal line or area industrial camera is not able to obtain.
 A polarization camera conducts a two-dimensional analysis.
 It measures both the degree and direction of the polarization of the light.
 As a result the final image has almost none reflections from external lightsources.
 A polarized camera is ideal for applications like the inspection of glossy products and transparent products.

 The following examples show on the left hand side an image captured with a standard machine vision camera and on the right hand side an image captured with our polarized camera.

 Glass inspection (scratch and stain)